Wage and Hour Division (WHD)

 Investigators of the Wage and Hour Division who are stationed across the U.S. enforce the youth employment provisions of the FLSA.
 As the Secretary of Labor's authorized representatives, they have the authority to conduct investigations and gather data on wages, hours, and other employment conditions or practices, in order to determine compliance with all the provisions of the FLSA.

-Violators of the youth employment provisions may be subject to a civil money penalty of up to $11,000 for each minor employed in violation.
-Penalties for violations that cause the death or serious injury of a minor may be increased to as much as $50,000 and those penalties may be doubled (up to $100,000) when the violations are determined to be willful or repeated.
+Violators of the youth employment provisions may be subject to civil money penalties.
+These penalties may be increased for each violation that results in the death or serious injury of an employee who is a minor, and may be doubled if the violation was determined to be willful or repeated.
+For current penalty amounts, see https://www.dol.gov/whd/flsa/index.htm#cmp

 The FLSA prohibits the shipment in interstate commerce of goods that were produced in violation of the Act’s minimum wage, overtime, or youth employment provisions.
 The FLSA authorizes the Department of Labor to obtain injunctions to prohibit the movement of such "hot goods."
 The FLSA also authorizes the Department to obtain injunctions against violators of the youth employment provisions to compel their compliance with the law.
 Further violations could result in sanctions against such persons for contempt of court.
 Willful youth employment violators may face criminal prosecution and be fined up to $10,000.
 Under current law, a second conviction may result in imprisonment.